• Skip to primary navigation

 What is this lawsuit about?

 This lawsuit is a class action known as San Miguel Hospital Corp., d/b/a Alta Vista Regional Hospital v.
-Johnson & Johnson, No. 1:23-cv-00903 (the “Lawsuit” or “Action”).
-The Honorable Judge Kea Riggs of the United States District Court for the District of New Mexico is overseeing the lawsuit.
-The people or entities who sued are called the “Plaintiffs,” and the companies they sued are called the “Defendants.”
+David Sackler, et. al., No. 1:25-cv-01010 (the “Lawsuit” or “Action”).
+The people or entities who sued are called the “Plaintiffs,” and the parties they sued are called the “Defendants.”

-The lawsuit alleges that to sell as many prescription opioids as possible, manufacturers misrepresented the risks and safety of prescription opioid use, distributors did not properly monitor, stop, or report suspicious orders, and pharmacies filled opioid prescriptions that were not written for legitimate medical purposes.
+The lawsuit alleges that to sell as many prescription opioids as possible, Settling Defendants and opioid manufacturers misrepresented the risks and safety of prescription opioid use and conspired with others to promote their use, including distributors who did not properly monitor, stop, or report suspicious orders, and pharmacies who filled opioid prescriptions that were not written for legitimate medical purposes.
 It further alleges that as a result, hospitals now must spend additional money and resources to treat opioid-dependent patients and patients with opioid-related conditions that they would not have had to treat otherwise.
-Defendants deny that they did anything wrong.
+Settling Defendants deny that they did anything wrong.

-No court, jury, or other authority has decided whether Defendants did anything wrong.
+No court, jury, or other authority has decided whether Settling Defendants did anything wrong.

 Who are the Settling Defendants?